 This was my princess’ first time flying.
 We were traveling to Montana to visit my sister, who is in the Air Force.
 Before our trip, I consulted with several mommy friends, other bloggers and our pediatrician to gain advice on how to prepare for flying with a baby.
-Combined with my own experience, here’s my top tips to help ease the struggles of baby’s first flight.
+Combined with my own experience, here are my top tips for flying with a baby like a pro.

 - You can check a carseat for FREE!
 Check with your airline to be sure, but most allow it.